|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Curtiss in Buffalo, New York.
 Constructors Number 29083.
 Delivered to the U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-105321.
 Disassembled and shipped overseas to New Zealand as part of defense aid.

-Treweek was officially declared dead on February 3, 1944.
-After the recovery of his remains, he was buried at Rabaul Cemetery (Bita Paka) at H. D. 9.
+Treweek was officially declared dead the day of the mission.
+After his remains were recovered, he was buried at Bitapaka War Cemetery (Rabaul War Cemetery) at H. D. 9.

 USAF Serial Number Search Results - P-40N-5-CU Warhawk 42-105321